Towards Long-time Geometrization: Stability of the Double-Cusp Spacetimes Under T2-Symmetry: Stability for general perturbations

-Moreover, the constant $C$ depends only on an upper bound on $m_3(0)$ and on $\widetilde{\mathcal{M}}_3(0)$. \end{theorem} \begin{proof} The argument is essentially the same, the difference being that now we work with $z_i$ and $v_i$, that it is \Cref{th:nonpol_comp} which allows us to use \Cref{prop:controlHn} with $n=2$, and also that we use the equation given by \Cref{cor:nonpol_comp_2}, version $\mathcal{M}_3$, instead of the \cref{eq:Hk_estimate}. \end{proof}
+Moreover, the constant $C$ depends only on an upper bound on $\delta$. \end{reptheorem} \begin{proof} The argument is essentially the same, the difference being that now we work with $z_i$ and $v_i$, that it is \Cref{th:nonpol_comp} which allows us to use \Cref{prop:controlHn} with $n=2$, and also that we use the equation given by \Cref{cor:nonpol_comp_2}, version $\mathcal{M}_3$, instead of the \cref{eq:Hk_estimate}. \end{proof}